FAQ's

 What type of horses do you have?

-We have a range of crossbreeds ranging between 14.3hh - 15.2hh.
+We have a range of hardy crossbreeds ranging between 14.3hh - 15.2hh (Boerperds, Friesian, Appaloosa, Basotho, Quarter horse and Arab crosses).
 They are all comfortable out on the trail and in a wilderness environment.
 They are kept fit by schooling, outrides and our exercise track.
-They sleep out but are groomed and attended to daily.
+They sleep out but are attended to daily.
 We have an off-season in the summer when it is extremely hot.
 The horses get yearly vaccinations and spend time relaxing and just being horses in large spaces and herds.

 I am travelling from far, can I stay over before or after the day of the ride?